Ganesh6929/Automated-Market-Maker-with-Customizable-Fee-Structures/README.md

 - Add liquidity to any existing pool
 - Perform token swaps using a constant product formula
 - Retrieve reserve data for pools
-- Lightweight, gas-efficient design for testing and small-scale deployments
+- Lightweight, gas-efficient design for testing and small-scale deployments.

 ## Future Scope